-B. Concentrations
+B. Concentrations.

-At some point during your program, you must select an area of concentration and take nine hours of coursework in that concentration.
-(Core courses are not part of a concentration, so if you took, say, a three-hour course in Shakespeare as a part of the core, you must complete nine additional hours of British literature so as to complete your concentration.)
-Students may choose to complete more than one concentration.
-The four concentrations, and their respective requirements, are as follows:
+At some point during your program, you must decide to concentrate either in Literature or in Rhetoric/Professional Writing (including editing, journalism, technical editing, professional editing, and professional writing).
+The Graduate Coordinator will help students determine the appropriate classes to fulfill the requirements for each concentration.
+(Core courses are not part of a concentration, so if you took, say, a three-hour course in Shakespeare as a part of the core, you must complete nine additional hours of literature so as to complete your concentration.)